 - Satisfy your personal, professional and organizational needs, change attitudes, improve relationships and influence the decisions that can potentially influence your lifestyle and your future.

-- In addition to a 100+ page instructional manual, you will receive free copies of the instructor’s best-selling books The Game of Life: Turning Conflict into Cooperation and The Optimal Negotiator: A Companion for Serious Deal Makers as reference texts in support of this unique learning experience.
+- In addition to the Pre-course Workbook and a 100 page manual of Supplemental Notes, you will receive free copies of the instructor’s best-selling books on bargaining principles and tactics, namely The Game of Life: Turning Conflict into Cooperation and The Optimal Negotiator: A Companion for Serious Deal Makers in support of this unique learning experience.

-The program commences on Monday evening at 5:30 p.m. sharp and concludes on Thursday at 3:00 p.m.
-Evening activities include a major team negotiating assignment, preparation for simulations and opportunities for networking and attitude adjustment.
+The program has a different structure (order of topics) depending on where it is offered (different sponsors prefer different timelines).
+Evening activities typically include a team negotiating assignment, preparation for simulations, and opportunities for networking and attitude adjustment.
 Daily sessions run from 8:30 a.m. until almost 6:00 p.m.
-The format is practical and highly interactive.
+The format is highly practical, intense and interactive.
 Emphasis is placed on participation and “learning by doing.”
-Six simulations operationalize the theories presented.
+Six simulations (normally) “operationalize” the theories presented.
 Attention is given to personal coaching and feedback where the attendee is receptive.
-Participants are encouraged to share their negotiating issues and challenges in confidence.
-Attendees are expected to complete a number of tasks contained in a Pre-Course Workbook prior to their arrival.
-Several spot quizzes based on Jim’s unique insights occur throughout the program to stimulate conversation around critical negotiating principles.
-The instructor is receptive to and encouraging of attendees adding their own topics or questions of interest to the program outline below.
+Participants are encouraged to share their negotiating challenges in confidence and seek advice.
+Attendees are expected to complete a number of preparatory readings and tasks contained in a Pre-Course Workbook prior to their arrival.
+The instructor is receptive to and encourages attendees to add their own topics or questions of interest to the topic outline below.
 Additional subjects are covered in supplemental notes and program resource materials.

 The Conceptual Framework for Consistently Achieving Win-Win Outcomes

-The importance of your negotiating philosophy.
-Dissecting the Negotiating Jig-Saw Puzzle.
+Dissecting the Jig-Saw Puzzle.
+Negotiating facts and fictions.
 Why we think we negotiate and why we actually do.
-The limitations of technically proficient and highly rational negotiators.
-Distinguishing content from process.
-Core needs: getting others to rationalize the outcome.
+Distinguishing content from process: which is more important?
+Core negotiator needs.
+The “magic” of negotiating.
 Turning 80/20 outcomes into 80/80 deals: making losers feel like winners.
-How to ascertain needs that drive the numbers: what negotiators really want.
-How to disguise and how to discover critical information.
+How to ascertain the needs that drive the numbers: what negotiators really want.
+How to disguise and discover critical information.
+Deciphering “last and final” offers.

 Tactic Recognition and Response